 ESI has taken a closer look at the phenomenon of the asylum seekers from Serbia and Macedonia.
 We have studied the asylum systems of Belgium, Germany and Sweden in order to find out what attract the Balkan asylum seekers.
 We have examined the measures the EU has demanded from them and concluded that they cannot work.
 We have also looked for and found a solution how to prevent such situations and presented our findings at a public event in Brussels on 30 June 2011.

 ESI is grateful to the Robert Bosch Stiftung for supporting ESI's visa-related work on the Western Balkans and the Schengen White List Project.

-- NEW: Open letter to LIBE committee concerning Balkan asylum issues (21 February 2013)
+- Open letter to LIBE committee concerning Balkan asylum issues (21 February 2013)

 - Statistical update: asylum seekers from the Western Balkans (15 February 2013)

 - ESI report: Saving visa-free travel – Visa, Asylum and the EU roadmap policy (1 January 2013)